rob-phillips17/calculator/README.md

 # calculator
-Calculator built from scratch using vanilla HTML, CSS &amp; JavaScript.
+A calculator built from scratch using vanilla HTML, CSS &amp; JavaScript.